ShyamW/TLDR_Code/Matlab/Matlab_Syntax.md

 ```
 ---
 ### Looping
-The following loop displays 0 1 2 3 4 5 6 7 8 9
+The following loop displays 0 1 2 3 4 5 6 7 8 9.
+The loop starts at 0, steps by 1, and ends at 9
 ```matlab
         for i=0:1:9
             disp(i)